adobe/spectrum-css/README.md

 ### Releasing bundles

-Currently, bundles are not released when a top-level `npm run release` is executed.
-To release a bundle:
+Bundles are released with a separate command, intended to be ran after individual components are released.
+To release bundles, simply run:

 ```
-cd bundles/spectrum-css
-npm run release
+npm run release-bundles
 ```

 Version numbers for dependencies and then bundle itself will be updated automatically, a changelog generated, the package published, and the documentation site deployed.